KXPD (AM)

-KXPD (1040 AM) is a commercial radio station licensed to Tigard, Oregon, and serving the Portland metropolitan area.
+KXPD (1040 AM) is a commercial radio station licensed to Tigard, Oregon, United States, and serving the Portland metropolitan area.
 It airs Russian language programming and is currently owned by Irina Baranova, through licensee PIN Investments, Inc. KXPD is part of the Slavic Family Radio Network.

 History

 K-LOVE

 More than five years after applying in August 1983, Dale A. Owens received the original construction permit for a new 250 watt AM station.
 The permit was provided by the Federal Communications Commission on March 23, 1989.
 The new station was assigned the call letters KEZF by the FCC in 1989.

 Before it was on the air, the permit was sold to a religious broadcaster.
 In March 1990, Dale A. Owens reached an agreement to sell the permit for this still-under construction station to the Educational Media Foundation.
 EMF owns hundreds of stations around the U.S. featuring Christian radio formats "K-LOVE" and "Air1."
 The deal was approved by the FCC on April 25, 1990, and the transaction was consummated on June 13, 1990.

 The new owners filed an application with the FCC in July 1992 to change the transmitter location, increase the station's signal daytime power to 2,200 watts, and lower the nighttime power to 200 watts.
 The FCC granted authorization for these changes to the construction permit on December 22, 1992.
 After several extensions, KEZF finally received its license to cover from the FCC on July 16, 1993.

 Eleven days after receiving the license, the Educational Media Foundation applied to the FCC for a waiver of its "main studio rule" to allow the station to be programmed from Sacramento, California, and operated as a non-commercial educational radio station.
 After a second application in April 1996, the FCC granted this request on March 4, 1997.

 EMF intended to make the station part of its K-LOVE Radio Network.
 EMF applied to the FCC for a new [call sign and granted KLVP on February 10, 1997.
 Those call letters refer to K-Love Portland.
 The call sign was changed again to KSKD on October 20, 1997, before returning to KLVP on December 22, 1997, where it would remain until the station was sold in 2006.